Best Adventures of Fun, Sunsets & Shopping in Sarasota!

 2650 Gulf Drive, Bradenton Beach.
 One of the highlights of Anna Maria Island, this beach is some of the longest along the island.
 You will enjoy its white sand and clear water, concessions, and restrooms and showers.

 Bonus Tip: Sea birds and wildlife also reside at the beaches.
-You might be extra cautious and take notice of the seasonal courtship among the Terns and Black Skimmers (sea birds).
+Whether you visit here or live here, please be extra cautious and take notice of the seasonal courtship among the Terns and Black Skimmers (sea birds).
 As well, sea turtles lay their eggs on Sarasota beaches during nesting season which is May through August.

 Attractions and Activities